 Ms. Hachenberg informed the committee that the bench has been purchased and will be donated to go somewhere in Medway.
 She asked members to come with ideas to the next meeting as to where bench should be placed.

 Mr. Warnick discussed holding a fall photo contest which would begin in October and end before Thanksgiving.
-Members discussed the process of how pictures are submitted (Jordan receives and gives to Val), how to publicize for contest; prize award (picture in newspaper and online as well as potentially a gift to support local business) and the limiting of how many photos can be submitted by everyone.
+Members discussed the process of how pictures are submitted (Jordan receives, codes and gives to Val), how to publicize for contest; prize award (picture in newspaper and online as well as potentially a gift to support local business) and the limiting of how many photos can be submitted by everyone.

 Ms. Hachenberg made a motion that only 3 pictures are to be submitted per person and to rotate judge.
 Ms. Shinas seconded the motion.
 The motion passed 8-1.